baltermia/python-spotify/docs/README.md

 The FTP Server credentials are simple.
 Get the login details and the server address and port.
 Any FTP Server can be used, for this project https://bplaced.net is being used.

+We also set a `path` in the config.
+This leads to the directory on the FTP server where the files should be stored in.

 ## Spotify API